Skip to main content

 • Paul "Crash" Marusich

-Paul “Crash” Marusich started with Ada County Emergency Management and Community Resilience in 2007 and acts as the Deputy Director.
-He engages community partners in the creation, review and revision of emergency plans and manages the community-based disaster mitigation program.
-Within the Ada County Emergency Operations Center he serves as the Logistics Section Chief.
-He is a graduate of Arizona State University and actively continues professional development through FEMA’s Emergency Management Institute.
+Paul “Crash” Marusich started with Ada County Emergency Management and Community Resilience in 2007 and serves as the Deputy Director.
+He engages community partners in the creation, review and revision of emergency plans and provides support for the training elements essential to that process.
+Additionally, he coordinates natural hazard analysis and manages the community-based disaster mitigation program.
 He earned and maintains a Certified Emergency Manager credential through the International Association of Emergency Managers.
 Prior to pursuing a career in Emergency Management, he worked in natural resource management and outdoor education in both the private and public sectors.

 7200 Barrister Dr., Boise, ID 83704

-Paul “Crash” Marusich started with Ada County Emergency Management and Community Resilience in 2007 and acts as the Deputy Director.
-He engages community partners in the creation, review and revision of emergency plans and manages the community-based disaster mitigation program.
-Within the Ada County Emergency Operations Center he serves as the Logistics Section Chief.
-He is a graduate of Arizona State University and actively continues professional development through FEMA’s Emergency Management Institute.
+Paul “Crash” Marusich started with Ada County Emergency Management and Community Resilience in 2007 and serves as the Deputy Director.
+He engages community partners in the creation, review and revision of emergency plans and provides support for the training elements essential to that process.
+Additionally, he coordinates natural hazard analysis and manages the community-based disaster mitigation program.
 He earned and maintains a Certified Emergency Manager credential through the International Association of Emergency Managers.
 Prior to pursuing a career in Emergency Management, he worked in natural resource management and outdoor education in both the private and public sectors.

 Back To Top